Paul Bushell, Second Fleeter

 Well done!
 An interesting and educational history of one man and his impact in the early days of European habitation of this country.
 Member of Reading Panel, July 2010

 I must apologise for not writing sooner to thank you for my copy of the Paul Bushell book, but I must admit that I have been far too engrossed in reading and absorbing it all.
 Many thanks for a wonderful read.
-Jenni Baker, Albury, Aug 2010
+Jenni Baker, Albury, NSW, Aug 2010

 Just finished reading your new Paul Bushell book.
 Another beautifully told piece of detective work into Australia's early convict settlers.
 Well done and thankyou for putting the pieces together so well.
 Let me know when your next book is ready, there are plenty of readers for these wonderful insights into early colonial Australia.
-Stuart Hamilton, Canberra, Aug 2010.
+Stuart Hamilton, Canberra, ACT, Aug 2010

 Congratulations.
 First, on finishing a job that you started so many years ago.
 Second on finishing a book that keeps you interested from page to page, which I think is the aim of every author, well done, I could not put it down.
 I have learnt a lot about my family that I did not know.
 It was well worth the wait.
-Tony Bushell, Sussex Inlet, Aug 2010
+Tony Bushell, Sussex Inlet, NSW, Aug 2010

 News and Updates